j-m-ines/QSPR_model_solubility_in_ILs/README.md

 **data folder:**

-After curation and physico-chemical descriptors calculation, the dataset is composed of 938 datapoints.
+After curation and physico-chemical descriptors calculation, the dataset is composed of 938 datapoints:
 - **new_dataset_chemaxon_full.csv**